vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 ![image](/assets/2025-10-26/020.png)

 Next, in the sidebar, under *Features*, we click on *Incoming Webhooks*.
-We turn the *Activate Incoming Webhooks* toggle switch on.
+We turn on the *Activate Incoming Webhooks* toggle switch.

-On the left side, we click on incoming webhooks and enable these incoming webhooks.
-Then we have the option to create a new webhook and copy the generated URL to the clipboard.
+Then, we create a new webhook and copy the URL.
+We will need it when building our Peakboard app.

 ![image](/assets/2025-10-26/030.png)

-## Building the Peakboard app
+## Build the Peakboard app

+Now, let's build the Peakboard app.
+First, let's create the UI.
+We add a text box

 In our application, we place a text box and a button on the screen, and it's important to give the text box a name so we can use it later in our script.